-- The inclusion of disconnected microgrids and stand-alone power systems. - Providing for the review and assessment of generator performance standards. - Providing a requirement to maintain a register of performance requirements for User facilities.
+- Providing for the review and assessment of generator performance standards. - Providing a requirement to maintain a register of performance requirements for User facilities.

 A gap in the coverage for recovery or contingency plans also exists in clause 1.8.2 of the Technical Rules.
 Inclusion of a requirement in this clause would make current practice more transparent and ensure these plans are kept up to date.